NVX-ai/nvx-consistent-api/README.md

 1. Abstract the event store.
     1. Make the Event Store DB generic.
     1. Move the EventModelEvent interface back to the core project, out of the store.
-    1. Implement a MS-SQL event store — there's an implementation for this already, if it can be integrated with minimal/no changes, if not, delay.
 1. Deprecate the aggregating read models.
 1. Gossip table for hydrations.
 1. Attach an event model hash to the global checkpoint, so hydration is not adversarial.